Make these adorable repurposed tart tin trees to give as gifts, decorate your tiered tray, or use as place-setting holders.

 How to use 2-part epoxy… 2-Part Epoxy is actually very easy to use and it dries clear.
 Just squeeze the top trigger and epoxy solution will flow from both chambers.
 Mix the two parts together with a toothpick on a disposable paper plate and use the toothpick to apply the epoxy to the pieces you want to glue together.

 Above is a better photo of the red tart tin trees.
-I found the floral glass beads on Etsy, here’s a link to the seller Funky Pretty Beads, and the pink beads (shown below) are actually flat-sided gems from Dollar Tree that I glued together.
+I found the floral glass beads on Etsy, here’s a link to the seller Funky Pretty Beads, and the pink beads (shown below) are flat-sided gems from Dollar Tree that I glued together.

 - How to Distress Dollar Store Books with Chalk Paint